felixrigau/CountriesFinder/README.md

-# OpenSourceCompare
+# CountriesFinder
-A tool to compare open source libraries
+A tool to find countries, cities and more